Mopsgamer/BetterDiscord-stuff/.github/ISSUE_TEMPLATE/translation-request.md

 ---
 name: Translation request
-about: Describe this issue template's purpose here.
+about: Describe your concerns about localization.
 title: ''
 labels: translation
 assignees: ''